tpapp/DynamicHMC.jl/docs/src/index.md

 end
 ```

 Then we make this problem *callable* with the parameters.
 Here, we have a single parameter `α`, but pass this in a `NamedTuple` to demonstrate a generally useful pattern.
-Then, we define an instance of this problem with the data, called `p`.
+Then, we define an instance of this problem with the data, called `p`.[^5]

-It is generally a good idea to test that your code works by calling it with the parameters; it should return a likelihood.
-For more complex models, you should benchmark and [optimize](https://docs.julialang.org/en/v1/manual/performance-tips/) this callable directly.
+[^5]: Note that here we used a *flat prior*.
+This is generally not a good idea for variables with non-finite support: one would usually make priors parameters of the `struct` above, and add the log prior to the log likelihood above.

 ```@example bernoulli
 function (problem::BernoulliProblem)(θ)